 Mixed Martial Arts (MMA headgear)

-MMA headgears are completely different from other disciplines’ head guards both in terms of construction and the amount of padding.
+MMA headgear are completely different from other disciplines’ head guards both in terms of construction and the amount of padding.
 In mixed martial arts, a variety of mixed martial art techniques including boxing, catch wrestling, holding, and ground and pound take precedence.
-Consequently, MMA headgears tend to have a firmer padding compared to boxing and Thai headgears that are notably softer and less dense.
+Consequently, MMA headgear tends to have a firmer padding compared to boxing and Thai headgear that are notably softer and less dense.

 Construction materials and overall quality

 A nicely constructed boxing headgear can last you over a decade.
 But a cheaply-made model will not only require regular replacement but it could also get you a good beating.